 - Protective Clothing – Wearing long-sleeved clothing, socks, and shoes while going to areas where exposure is likely would significantly reduce the number of mosquito bites.

 - Application of mosquito repellants – The use of mosquito repellants on exposed skin would deter mosquitoes from biting.
 Insect repellants are now pleasant smelling and come in gel, spray, lotion, and cream form.

 - Screening of doors and windows – Windows and doors must be locked shut during evenings and all windows should be screened off to prevent the entry of mosquitoes.

 - Spraying insecticide – Insecticides can be sprayed to kill any mosquito or larvae present.
 Fogger machines are an effective way to fumigate as they can treat a large area in a small amount of time and atomizes the solution into fog mist or spray.

 - Using Naturopathy – Naturopathy can be used as a supplementary measure to reduce mosquito bites.
 Certain herbs and plants have a mosquito repelling effect.
-Lavender, Cinnamon, Thyme and tea tree oil are often used to naturally ward of mosquitoes.
+Lavender, Cinnamon, Thyme, and tea tree oil are often used to naturally ward off mosquitoes.